FINRA Rule 2111: The Suitability Framework

 Three points matter for the exam:

-• Rule 2111 is triggered by a recommendation.
+• The suitability rule is triggered by a recommendation.
 It does not apply to every customer interaction.
-(Contrast: FINRA Rule 2090 (KYC) applies whether or not a recommendation is made.)
+(Contrast: the know-your-customer (KYC) rule applies whether or not a recommendation is made.)

 • A recommendation can be to buy, sell, hold, or adopt an investment strategy involving securities.